Paris Itinerary: 8 Things You Absolutely Cannot Miss

 AN INSTAGRAMMABLE HAT.
 Good for both avoiding doing your hair and also to help make photos pop!
-This time of year wool is the best option.
 Click here for my favorite hat for summer (you've probably seen it all over my Instagram!) or browse below for some of my current recommendations:

 A FEW PARIS THEMED THINGS.
 I love bringing a few themed things to Paris, especially for photos!
 Click below to shop my current favorites:

 What to do First